Mesoscopic Physics Group

 PhD-thesis: Scattering approach to time-dependent charge and energy transport in mesoscopic conductors

-Presently, we are looking for a Postdoc working on the Thermodynamics of Information, click here for more information.
+Presently, we are looking for a Postdoc working on quantum thermodynamics, click here for more information.
 Additionally, motivated applicants for a PhD or Postdoc position are always welcome to peter [dot] samuelsson [at] teorfys [dot] lu [dot] se (contact me).
 Please include a CV, a list of publications, and a motivation letter in your application.